Rick Tkach, RMT – Partner

 Nick is very interested in sports physiotherapy and has worked with various sports teams at the high school, provincial, and college levels, including Douglas College soccer, New West Hyacks football, and BC Soccer and BC Field Hockey.
 Nick was a member of the Simon Fraser University soccer team from 2000-2002 and currently plays for the Norvan soccer club of the Vancouver Metro Soccer League.

-Nick was selected as one of the Top 3 Physical Therapists in New Westminster.
+Nick was selected, two years in a row, as one of the Top 3 Physical Therapists in New Westminster.

 Pramod Johar BPT, MSc Kin